tylermaginnis/Research_LinearFitSearch/README.md

 Binary Search is a more efficient search algorithm that works on sorted lists.
 It repeatedly divides the search interval in half until the target value is found or the interval is empty.
 The algorithm starts by comparing the target value to the middle element of the list.
 If the target value is equal to the middle element, the search is complete.
 If the target value is less than the middle element, the algorithm continues the search in the lower half of the list.
 If the target value is greater than the middle element, the algorithm continues the search in the upper half of the list.
 This process is repeated until the target value is found or the search interval is empty.
 Binary Search has a logarithmic time complexity of O(log n), making it much faster than Linear Fit Search for larger datasets.

+### Interpolated Binary Search

+Interpolated Binary Search is an enhancement of Binary Search that works well on uniformly distributed data.
+Instead of always choosing the middle element, it estimates the position of the target value based on the values at the low and high indices.
+This can reduce the number of iterations needed to find the target value.
+The algorithm calculates the estimated position using the formula:
+\[ \text{pos} = \text{low} + \left( \frac{(\text{target} - \text{values}[\text{low}]) \times (\text{high} - \text{low})}{\text{values}[\text{high}] - \text{values}[\text{low}]} \right) \]
+If the estimated position is correct, the search is complete.
+Otherwise, the algorithm continues the search in the appropriate half of the list.
+For more details, refer to the implementation in [main.rs](src/main.rs).

 ### Hybrid Search

 Hybrid Search is a combination of Linear Fit Search and Binary Search.
 It uses Linear Fit Search for small datasets and switches to Binary Search for larger datasets.
 The idea is to take advantage of the simplicity of Linear Fit Search for small datasets while leveraging the efficiency of Binary Search for larger datasets.
 The threshold for switching between the two algorithms can be determined based on the size of the dataset and the specific use case.

+### Hybrid Interpolated Search

+Hybrid Interpolated Search combines the principles of Interpolated Binary Search and Linear Fit Search.
+It starts with Linear Fit Search and periodically adjusts the threshold based on the variance of the data.
+If the variance is low, it uses Interpolated Binary Search to estimate the position of the target value.
+This approach aims to balance the benefits of both algorithms, providing efficient search performance for a wide range of data distributions.
+For more details, refer to the implementation in [main.rs](src/main.rs).

+### Hybrid Adaptive Search

+Hybrid Adaptive Search is an advanced search algorithm that adapts its strategy based on the characteristics of the data.
+It starts with a combination of Linear Fit Search and Binary Search, similar to Hybrid Search.
+However, it periodically adjusts the threshold and search strategy based on the variance and distribution of the data.
+This adaptive approach allows the algorithm to dynamically switch between different search methods, optimizing performance for various data distributions.
+For more details, refer to the implementation in [main.rs](src/main.rs).

 ## Test Data